angular/angular/aio/content/guide/glossary.md

 A compilation technique that optimizes an app by finding unused code and removing it from the final bundle.

-## Tree-shakable providers
+## Tree-shakable provider

-When [provider](guide/glossary#provider) information is included in the `@Injectable` decorator of the provided service, the Angular compiler can use tree-shaking to exclude that service from the final bundle if the service is not actually used in the app.
+A [provider](guide/glossary#provider) registered in the `@Injectable` decorator of the provided service.
+Tree-shakable provider enables the Angular compiler to execute [tree-shaking](guide/glossary#tree-shaking) on that service if the service is not actually used in the app.

 Read more about [Tree-shakable providers](guide/dependency-injection#providers) in the Dependency Injection page.